Privacy Notice for California Residents

 Response Timing and Format

 The CCPA requires us to respond to a verifiable consumer request within forty-five (45) days of its receipt; however, we may extend that period by an additional 45 days.
 If we require more time, we will inform you of the reason and extension period in writing.
 We will deliver our written response via e-mail.
-Any disclosures we provide will only cover the 12-month period preceding the receipt of the verifiable consumer request.
+Except as otherwise required by the CCPA, any disclosures we provide will only cover the 12-month period preceding the receipt of the verifiable consumer request, provided that you may request disclosure beyond the 12-month period as permitted by the CCPA.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.
 For data portability requests, we will select the format of our response; the format will be readily useable and should allow you to transmit the information from one entity to another.
 We will not charge a fee to process or respond to a verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing the request.

 Our Commitment Not to Discriminate